KramarenkoVladyslav/KramarenkoVladyslav/README.md

 <h2> Welcome 👋 , I'm Vladyslav Kramarenko.</h2>

-I'm a Software developer, specializing in building exceptional websites and mobile applications, and everything in between.
+I'm a Front-end developer, specializing in building exceptional websites and mobile applications, and everything in between.

 ## About me